make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

      typically via the inverse cosine
      of their dot product.
   1. We need to protect against
-     a possible `NaN`
+     a possible domain error
      that might occur
      in the inverse cosine function
      if the endpoints are not perfectly normalized.
   1. The Slerp equation has $\sin\theta$
      in the denominator,
+     and to avoid division-by-zero
-     so we need an alternative form
+     we need an alternative form
      when $\theta$
-     is equal to zero
+     is zero
-     (or even close to it).
+     or very small.
 - As you can imagine,
   a proper implementation of Slerp is actually quite involved.
-- Is there an easier way
+- **Is there an easier way
-  that still meets our requirements?
+  that still meets our requirements?**

 # An approximation